Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Introduction

 In the current paper, we are interested in solving the nonsmooth and nonconvex optimization problem

-where the function $\func{f}{\R^n}{\Rinf =\R\cup \{+\infty\}}$ is proper, nonsmooth, and nonconvex, and $X\subseteq \R^n$ is a nonempty, closed, and convex set representing our feasible set.
-We assume that $\mathcal{X}^*$, the set of optimal solutions, is nonempty and $f^*>-\infty$ is the optimal value.
-As opposed to the convex cases, solving nonsmooth and nonconvex problems can be much more complex, considering the following reasonings: (i) the lack of differentiability for the objective function requires the nonemptiness of (Fr\'{e}chet/Mordukhovich/Clarke) subdifferentials of $f$ denoted as $\partial f(\cdot)$, cf. \cite{clarke1990optimization}; (ii) the landscape of nonconvex function can be considerably more complex involving minima, maxima, and saddle points; (iii) the local minimizers are no longer the global ones.
-On top of these difficulties, the number of variables for application problems of the form \eqref{prb2} can be huge, i.e., any algorithm for dealing with such applications should have a simple structure.
+where $f:\R^n\to \overline{\R}$ is proper, nonsmooth, and nonconvex, and $X\subseteq \dom(f)$ is nonempty, closed, and convex.
+We assume the set of optimal solutions $\mathcal{X}^*$ is nonempty and $f^*>-\infty$ is the optimal value.
+Compared to convex problems, nonsmooth and nonconvex problems are challenging due to (i) possible nondifferentiability of $f$, requiring nonempty Fr\'{e}chet/Mordukhovich/Clarke subdifferentials \cite{clarke1990optimization}, (ii) complex landscapes with minima, maxima, and saddle points, and (iii) local minimizers not necessarily being global.

-The first-order methods are among the suitable schemes to handle the optimization problem \eqref{prb2}, relying only on the objective values, the gradient (in the smooth case) or subgradient (in the nonsmooth case) of the underlying function \cite{bertsekas2003convex,nesterov2018lectures,ruder2016overview}.
-In order to handle large- to huge-scale problems, it is better to avoid the computation of objective functions.
-To this end, there are two main strategies: (i) the constant step-size for gradient-based methods requiring $f\in\mathcal{C}^{1,1}_L$ \cite{nesterov2018lectures} or $f$ to be relatively smooth \cite{bauschke2016descent,lu2018relatively,ghaderi2024nineuclidean}; (ii) the predefined step-sizes for descent first-order methods \cite{nesterov2024primal,davis2018subgradient}.
-Among all other first-order methods, we are interested in projected subgradient method given by
+First-order methods are suitable for problem \cref{prb2}, as they rely only on function values and (sub)gradients \cite{bertsekas2003convex,nesterov2018lectures,ruder2016overview}.
+Projected Subgradient Methods (PSMs), in particular, iterate as

-where $ x_k$ is the current iteration, $\alpha_k> 0$ is step-size, and the operator $\operatorname{proj}_X$ represents the projection onto $ X$.
-This algorithm does not require any function values and has the step-size predefined before its implementation, making it suitable for large-to huge-scale problems.
-The subgradient-based methods have received much attention in convex setting \cite{auslender2009projected,bertsekas2003convex,johnstone2020faster,kiwiel2004convergence,nedic2001incremental,nesterov2009primal,nesterov2018dual,shor2012minimization}.
-In the nonconvex setting, most studies of subgradient methods have only been carried out for limited classes of functions such as quasiconvex functions \cite{kiwiel2001convergence,hu2020convergence,hu2015inexact,quiroz2015inexact} and weakly convex functions \cite{davis2018subgradient,li2021weakly}, along with references therein.
+where $\alpha_k>0$ is a predetermined step-size and $\operatorname{proj}_X$ is the projection onto $X$.
+This approach avoids function evaluations and has the step-size predefined before its implementation, making it suitable for large-to huge-scale problems.
+In the nonconvex setting, most studies of subgradient methods have only been carried out for limited classes of functions, such as quasiconvex functions \cite{kiwiel2001convergence,hu2020convergence,hu2015inexact,quiroz2015inexact} and weakly convex functions \cite{davis2018subgradient,li2021weakly}, along with references therein.
 This is our primary motivation to explore the convergence analysis of subgradient methods for larger classes of functions.